Classical Verification of Quantum Computations in Linear Time: Technical Overview

 This type of lookup table technique is very useful in manipulating states in the form of \eqref{eq:1}.
 One nice property is the table decoding process above could be applied with superpositions of keys, for example, \eqref{eq:1}.
 Below we show how to use the \emph{phase table} technique \cite{revgt,jiayu20} for adding phases to \eqref{eq:1}.
-If the client wants to add a phase of $e^{\theta\mi\pi/4}$ on the $x_1$ basis of $\ket{x_0}+\ket{x_1}$, it can prepare the lookup table that encodes the following classical mapping:
+If the client wants to add a phase of $e^{\theta\mi\pi/4}$ to the $x_1$ basis of $\ket{x_0}+\ket{x_1}$, it can prepare the lookup table that encodes the following classical mapping:

-And we use $\bZ_8$ as the group of addition in \eqref{eq:4rps}.
-Then the addition of phase is achieved with the following mappings honestly:
+where we use $\bZ_8$ as the group of addition.
+Then the adding of phase is achieved with the following mappings honestly:

-\item If the server really holds the state in the form of \eqref{eq:r7}, the client could reveal the keys $K$ and the server could decode the keys from \eqref{eq:r7} and get \eqref{eq:rr2}. \end{enumerate} This completes the construction in the honest setting.
+where in the last step the decryption outcome is written into the same register that is introduced in \eqref{eq:9}, and the values in this register will be erased, as discussed in \cite{revgt}. \item If the server really holds the state in the form of \eqref{eq:r7}, the client could reveal the key pair $K$ and the server could decode the keys from \eqref{eq:r7} and get \eqref{eq:rr2}. \end{enumerate} This completes the construction in the honest setting.
 And we can naturally generalize it to prepare $L$ states: \begin{enumerate} \item Both parties execute $L$ evaluations of NTCF functions and prepare the following states on the server side:

 while the client knows all the keys. \item The client samples random phase pairs $\Theta=(\Theta^{(i)})_{i\in [L]}$, $\Theta^{(i)}=(\theta^{(i)}_0,\theta^{(i)}_1),\theta_0^{(i)},\theta_1^{(i)}\in_r \{0,1\cdots 7\}^2$. ($\in_r$ means uniformly random sampling.)
 Then it prepares the following table for each $i\in [L]$: